aalto-speech/large-scale-monolingual-speech-foundation-models/README.md

 sbatch scripts/finetuning/full-scale-asr/finetune_wav2vec2_base.sh
 ```

 * When pre-training on the LUMI supercomputer using Fairseq, it is crucial to set `export MIOPEN_FIND_MODE=2`.
 MIOpen is AMD’s deep-learning primitives library for GPUs (counterpart of NVIDIA's cuDNN).
-Setting the Find Mode to `2`, or `FAST' is crucial for optimal pre-training speed, otherwise pre-training is 10-20x times slower.
+Setting the Find Mode to `2`, or `FAST` is crucial for optimal pre-training speed, otherwise pre-training is 10-20x times slower.
 More details on MIOpen Find modes are available [here](https://rocm.docs.amd.com/projects/MIOpen/en/docs-5.6.0/find_and_immediate.html)

 * You can simulate 128 GPUs by using k GPUs and adding command line parameters (before `--config-dir`)
 `distributed_training.distributed_world_size=k` `+optimization.update_freq='[x]'` where x = 128/k